Please Dial 911 incase of Emergency.

 Step 1 – Rapid Medical Evaluation

-When you arrive at the ECC on your own and not in an ambulance, you will first go through a triage process with a licensed registered nurse (RN) and then a medical screening examination by a licensed medical provider to help determine your medical condition and the level of care you need.
+When you arrive at the ER on your own and not in an ambulance, you will first go through a triage process with a licensed registered nurse (RN) and then a medical screening examination by a licensed medical provider to help determine your medical condition and the level of care you need.
 Patients with the most severe emergencies receive immediate treatment.
-That is why some patients may receive medical care before you, even if they arrived at the ECC after you.
+That is why some patients may receive medical care before you, even if they arrived at the ER after you.
 This process helps ensure that all patients get the care they need as quickly and efficiently as possible, based on the severity of their injury or illness.

 Step 2 – Registration